 Bologna’s Famous Cuisine

-The traditional food of Bologna is well-known and it is also Italy’s food capital.
+The traditional food of Bologna is well-known and is also Italy’s food capital.
 It combines the best products from the Emilia-Romagna region into freshly prepared traditional dishes.
-If you enjoy eating traditional foods and are a food enthusiast, go on a bologna food tour.
+If you enjoy eating traditional foods and are a food enthusiast, go on a bologna tour.
 Naturally, you can go to one of the neighborhood markets we mentioned before.
 But going on a cuisine tour with a local guide is also advised.
 A local tour guide may show you some interesting locations in the city and explain the history of the local cuisine.

 If you are going to visit Bologna, we recommend you try the following things: